Third cabinet of Ana Brnabić: 2022

 The National Assembly adopted the Law on Ministries on 21 October 2022, which set the basis of the incoming 25 ministries of the third cabinet of Ana Brnabić.
 150 MPs voted in favour of the law.
-The composition of the government was revealed by Aleksandar Vučić following a meeting at the Serbian Progressive Party's (SNS) headquarters on 23 October 2022.
+The composition of the government was revealed by Aleksandar Vučić following a meeting at the SNS headquarters on 23 October 2022.
 The Belgrade Centre for Security Policy (BCSP) noted that "those who were seen as pro-Russian... were cut off" although that Zorana Mihajlović, who was seen as pro-Western, was also dismissed, with BCSP claiming that it is related to "some concessions of the conservative part of SNS"; nevertheless, BCSP claimed that the government would not abandon "continuity" regarding foreign policy.
 Bojan Klačar of CeSID noted that "with the entering of Tanja Miščević into the government, it is a sign that European Integrations could be more in focus than before".
 Brnabić stated that "the government would be not pro-Western nor pro-Russian, and it would rather fight for its national interests".
-The cabinet was elected and sworn-in on 26 October 2022.
+The cabinet was elected and sworn in on 26 October 2022.
 The government proposed the budget for year 2023 in November 2022 and the National Assembly adopted it on 9 December 2022, with 156 votes in favour.